Join Us

 The Foundation: Your SWOT Analysis

 A SWOT analysis is a framework for identifying and then analyzing your marketing performance through the lenses of strengths, weaknesses, opportunities, and threats.
-We perform a SWOT to examine the external and internal factors that can impact a marketing decision.
+We perform a SWOT to mitigate the external and internal factors that can impact a marketing decision.
 This marketing decision may be one that your business either wants to make or needs to make.

 When Should You Do A SWOT Analysis?